pdevito3/craftsman/README.md

 ### Coming in 0.21

+✅ New default error handler middleware (existing still optional)

 🚧 No more queryable exposed in repositories

 🚧 Update `GetList` feature to `GetPagedList` and create a distinct `GetList

-🚧 New error handler middleware

 🚧 Limit shared kernel to messages